The Future of Magazines

 Overview of the Future of Magazines

-This article first challenge is of definitions.
-The real topic could perhaps be “The Future of Periodicals,” as there are a range of periodicals that most people would not define simply as “magazines.”
-Getting a clear definition of the range of published periodicals is not straightforward.
+The title of this piece could be “The Elevator Pitch for the Future of Periodicals,” as there are a range of periodicals that cannot be defined as “magazines.”
+Let’s explore the range of published periodicals.

 2. Popular magazines